 |Agitated patient on alcohol.||If available, use lorazepam or clonidine.
 If not, antipsychotics are safe for sedation; benzodiazepines are drug of choice for withdrawal.|

 |Agitated patient on other psychoactive agents.||Antipsychotics are drugs of choice.
 Use benzodiazepines if more sedation is needed.|

 The most critical patients are those with new presentations of psychiatric disorders, including delirium.
 These symptoms represent serious disease states, often from a systemic disease or drug effect, that often respond to rapid treatment.

 In any setting, use Table 35-2 to screen patients for mental health problems.
 It can be helpful with both mentally healthy people who are responding to abnormal situations and individuals with preexisting mental health problems who are in abnormal situations.
-Note that if the patient has more than a "moderate symptom" rating for any of the first six ...
+Note that if the patient has more than a "moderate symptom" rating for any of the first six items or ...